UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 Although you have seen colored prediction map visualizations like this a few times now, we have not included the code to generate them, as it is a little bit complicated.
 For the interested reader who wants a learning challenge, we now include it below.
-The basic idea is to create a grid of synthetic new observations using the `numpy.meshgrid` function, predict the label of each, and visualize the predictions with a colored scatter having a very high transparency (low `opacity` value) and large point radius.
+The basic idea is to create a grid of synthetic new observations using the `meshgrid` function from `numpy`, predict the label of each, and visualize the predictions with a colored scatter having a very high transparency (low `opacity` value) and large point radius.
 See if you can figure out what each line is doing!